Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 Coincidentally, this is why sometimes your BCH transaction fee may end up being a significant amount—because you received many small payments, for example from [read.cash](https://read.cash/) or [noise.app](https://noise.app/), and now you are combining, or consolidating, those many small UTXOs into a larger output.
 The more UTXOs you use as inputs, the more bytes are required to store the transaction on disk, the more expensive the recommended transaction fee is likely to be.

-So, to sum up, when you hear “UTXO”, just remind yourself that it means a BCH balance on a single BCH address.
+So, to sum up, when you hear **UTXO**, just remind yourself that it means a BCH balance on a single BCH address.
 A simpler way to think of it is that a UTXO is a BCH coin of a specific denomination, be it 1.00000000, 2385.028495276, 0.00000578 or another that fits the pattern of being a whole number with up to 8 digits after any decimal point it might have.

 Side note: There is, in reality, no such thing as BCH “coins”.
 Only UTXOs.